Camp Chef Woodwind Pellet Grill Review

 • No cabinet door

-The Woodwind grill was packaged very tightly using plenty of cardboard, styrofoam, and clear plastic.
+The Woodwind grill was packaged tightly using plenty of cardboard, styrofoam, and clear plastic.
+You can scroll through the photos I took to see what the assembly process is like.

 All bare metal was coated well with an anti-corrosion coating.
 All parts appeared to be protected quite well.

-I completed the entire assembly in about 40 minutes using mostly hand tools and, occasionally, a cordless drill with a Phillips bit.
+I completed the entire assembly in about 45 minutes using mostly hand tools and, occasionally, a cordless drill with a Phillips bit.
+(This probably would have taken 30 minutes, but I accidentally put the legs on backward and had to fix that.

 Most of the grill is made of painted steel.
 The legs and barrel of the grill are a little thicker steel and provide a sturdy foundation.